B-Woody/ansible-osp-ztagger/README.md

 skopeo copy docker://registry.access.redhat.com/rhosp13/openstack-heat-engine:13.0-91 docker://local-registry.example.com/rhosp13/openstack-heat-engine:Z9
 ```

-This was initally written for use in a larger set of Ansible plays before being repurposed to run independently.
+This was initially written for use in a larger set of Ansible plays before being repurposed to run independently.
 The idea was loosely based on the ["m4r1k/z-mapper" BASH scripts](https://github.com/m4r1k/z-mapper).
 If you're looking for a simple list of mappings without the requirement to automate the tagging then the BASH scripts will be more suitable.

 Included in the roles `files/` directory is a sample list of common Openstack container images and version tags current as of the Z10 release.
-A list can recreated for your Openstack environment by using the output of an `openstack container image prepare` command that is run on the undercloud if the `{{ gather_list }}` variable is set to true and other role variables are modified to allow acces to your undercloud.
+A list can be recreated for your Openstack environment by using the output of an `openstack container image prepare` command that is run on the undercloud if the `{{ gather_list }}` variable is set to true and other role variables are modified to allow access to your undercloud.
 Alternatively you can supply your own list in the same format and each container image will be inspected then tagged with a Z release.

 The list is in the following format (example):
 ```